 St. Augustine recognizes the authority of the Pope in this passage taken from one of his homilies:

 “What then was said of the Jews, the same altogether do we see in these men now.
 (Rom 10:2-3) They have a zeal of God: I bear them record that they have a zeal of God, but not according to knowledge.
 What is, not according to knowledge?
 For being ignorant of God’s righteousness, and wishing to establish their own, they have not submitted themselves unto the righteousness of God.
 My brethren, share with me in my sorrow.
 When ye find such as these, do not hide them; be there no such misdirected mercy in you; by all means, when ye find such, hide them not.
 Convince the gainsayers, and those who resist, bring to us.
 For already have two councils on this question been sent to the Apostolic see; and rescripts also have come from thence.
 The question has been brought to an issue; would that their error may sometime be brought to an issue too!
 Therefore do we advise that they may take heed, we teach that they may be instructed, we pray that they may be changed”

 This excerpt formulates the statement “Rome has spoken, it is finished.”
-However, isolated from a broader historical context, and regarding this sermon alone, it would be possible to argue that the Apostolic see is merely the collection of the so-called “sister churches” (as the Orthodox and Anglican apologists often refer to them).
+However, isolated from a broader historical context, and regarding this sermon alone, it would be possible to argue that the Apostolic see is merely the collection of the so-called “sister churches”.
 But as it turns out, St. Augustine’s letters, the “rescripts” that Augustine referred to, which were from Pope Innocent indicate that St. Augustine gives full assent to the primacy of the Petrine office.

 The correspondence (referred to by St. Augustine) between the Synod at Carthage, the Synod at Milevis, and Pope Innocent are a witness to the authority of the Pope.